cwwmbm/linkedinscraper/README.md

 - BeautifulSoup
 - Pandas
 - SQLite3
+- Pysocks

 ### Installation

 1. Clone the repository to your local machine.
 2. Install the required packages using pip: `pip install -r requirements.txt`
 3. Create a `config.json` file in the root directory of the project.
 See the `config.json` section below for details on the configuration options.
 Config_example.json is provided as an example, feel free to use it as a template.
+4. Run the scraper using the command `python main.py`.
+Note: run this first first to populate the database with job postings prior to running app.py.
 4. Run the application using the command `python app.py`.
-5. Open a web browser and navigate to `http://localhost:5000` to view the job postings.
+5. Open a web browser and navigate to `http://127.0.0.1:5000` to view the job postings.

 ### Usage